 Among other things, she is responsible for managing the Municipal government and Administration and with convening and chairing Full Municipal Council Meetings and the Municipal Government Commission.

-Executive Municipal Authority.
+She is also responsible for appointing deputy mayors and the municipal government's councillors, as well as organising the Executive Municipal Authority.
 Furthermore, she is responsible for the City Council's financial management, in accordance with its approved budget.

 Barcelona is divided into ten districts, in order to decentralise its administration and provide attention for city residents locally.
 Each district is represented by its own District Council, along with the District Councillor and the Presiding District Councillor.